nuejs/nue/packages/nuejs.org/docs/data.md

 Use this data in templates or islands wherever it’s needed.

 ## Data inheritance
-Nue’s data flows through three levels—global, application, and page—ensuring consistency with room for overrides.
+Nue’s data flows through three levels — global, application, and page — ensuring consistency with room for overrides.

 ### Global data
 Set site-wide defaults in `site.yaml`: